RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## General navigation

 The built-in help system will provide a contextual summary of the available navigation options, but here's still a general overview.
-These are the buttons optionally mapped in the previous input device configuration step.
-Note that this is not an exhaustive list, but it covers most situations.
+These are the buttons mappings automatically applied by ES-DE, but they can be customized using the input configurator as described earlier in this document.
+It's not an exhaustive list, but it covers most situations.
 The button names are based on the Xbox 360 controller as that is the naming convention used by the SDL library which handles the controller input in ES-DE.

 The default keyboard mappings are shown in brackets.